FusionAuth/fusionauth-openapi/README.md

 * There's no information about what parameters are required or not, because that is not part of the API JSON files.
 * There are certain operations, status codes and security mechanisms (JWT auth, cookies for auth) that are not currently supported because they are not included in the API JSON files.
 * OAuth grant actions aren't currently supported (the /oauth2/ endpoints).
+* There is an issue generating the ruby client libraries. https://github.com/OpenAPITools/openapi-generator/issues/11350 has the repro steps.
+The `RUBY_POST_PROCESS_FILE` environment variable is a workaround.

 ## Next steps

-We are putting this out to see how useful the FusionAuth community finds it.
+We are publishing this to see how useful the FusionAuth community finds it.
 We welcome feedback on your usage of this spec.
 We'll plan to revisit this after we've received some feedback on how useful it is and determine if there are additional features we need to implement.

 ## Questions and support